Learning at Barnsley Museums

 Trips to our museums

-We offer a discounted price for groups of 20 or fewer, please contact us to discuss options
+We offer a discounted price for groups of 20 or fewer.
+Please get in touch with us to discuss options.

 Outreach sessions